 (B) will not violate the terms of IC § 24-4.7 for the duration of the Contract, even if IC §24-4.7 is preempted by federal law.

-11. Condition of Payment.
-All services provided by the Contractor under this Contract must be performed to the State’s reasonable satisfaction, as determined at the discretion of the undersigned State representative and in accordance with all applicable federal, state, local laws, ordinances, rules and regulations.
-The State shall not be required to pay for work found to be unsatisfactory, inconsistent with this Contract or performed in violation of any federal, state or local statute, ordinance, rule or regulation.
+11. Condition of Payment - Deleted

-12. Confidentiality of State Information.
-The Contractor understands and agrees that data, materials, and information disclosed to the Contractor may contain confidential and protected information.
-The Contractor covenants that data, material, and information gathered, based upon or disclosed to the Contractor for the purpose of this Contract will not be disclosed to or discussed with third parties without the prior written consent of the State.
+12. Confidentiality of Information. parties understand and agree that data, materials, and information disclosed to other party may contain confidential and protected information.
+The parties covenant that data, material, and information gathered, based upon or disclosed to the other party for the purpose of this Contract will not be disclosed to or discussed with third parties without the prior written consent of the disclosing party except as required by the Indiana Access to Public Records Act (IC 5-14-3).

-The parties acknowledge that the services to be performed by Contractor for the State under this Contract may require or allow access to data, materials, and information containing Social Security numbers maintained by the State in its computer system or other records.
-In addition to the covenant made above in this section and pursuant to 10 IAC 5-3-1(4), the Contractor and the State agree to comply with the provisions of IC § 4-1-10 and IC § 4-1-11.
-If any Social Security number(s) is/are disclosed by Contractor, Contractor agrees to pay the cost of the notice of disclosure of a breach of the security of the system in addition to any other claims and expenses for which it is liable under the terms of this contract.
+The parties acknowledge that the services to be performed by Delta Dental for the State under this Contract may require or allow access to data, materials, and information containing Social Security numbers maintained by the parties in their computer system or other records.
+In addition to the covenant made above in this section and pursuant to 10 IAC 5-3-1(4), the parties agree to comply with the provisions of IC § 4-1-10 and IC § 4-1-11.
+If any Social Security number(s) is/are disclosed, the disclosing party agrees to pay the cost of the notice of disclosure of a breach of the security of the system in addition to any other claims and expenses for which it is liable under the terms of this contract.

 13. Continuity of Services.

-A. The Contractor recognizes that the service(s) to be performed under this Contract are vital to the State and must be continued without interruption and that, upon Contract expiration, a successor, either the State or another contractor, may continue them.
-The Contractor agrees to:
+A. Delta Dental recognizes that the service(s) to be performed under this Contract are vital to the State and must be continued without interruption and that, upon Contract expiration, a successor, either the State or another contractor, may continue them.
+Delta Dental agrees to exercise its best efforts and cooperation to effect an orderly and efficient transition to a successor.

-Furnish phase-in training; and

-Exercise its best efforts and cooperation to effect an orderly and efficient transition to a successor.

-B. The Contractor shall, upon the State's written notice:

-Furnish phase-in, phase-out services for up to sixty (60) days after this Contract expires; and

-Negotiate in good faith a plan with a successor to determine the nature and extent of phase-in, phase-out services required.
-The plan shall specify a training program and a date for transferring responsibilities for each division of work described in the plan, and shall be subject to the State's approval.
-The Contractor shall provide sufficient experienced personnel during the phase-in, phase-out period to ensure that the services called for by this Contract are maintained at the required level of proficiency.

-C. The Contractor shall allow as many personnel as practicable to remain on the job to help the successor maintain the continuity and consistency of the services required by this Contract.
-The Contractor also shall disclose necessary personnel records and allow the successor to conduct on-site interviews with these employees.
-If selected employees are agreeable to the change, the Contractor shall release them at a mutually agreeable date and negotiate transfer of their earned fringe benefits to the successor.

-D. The Contractor shall be reimbursed for all reasonable phase-in, phase-out costs (i.e., costs incurred within the agreed period after contract expiration that result from phase-in, phase-out operations).